menamerai/hazel/DEVELOPMENT.md

 ## Setup

+Ask @menamerai for the environment secrets, then create a file on root called `.env` and write the secrets in.

 Either use the provided devcontainer, or make sure that you have virtual environment installed with Python >=3.10 and Poetry.

 To install dependencies: